shauninman/MinUI/PAKS.md

 	CORES_PATH=$(dirname "$0")

-There's no need to edit anything below the strings of hash marks.
+There's no need to edit anything below the line of hash marks.
 The rest is boilerplat that will extract the pak's tag from its folder name, create corresponding bios and save folders, set the `HOME` env to "/.userdata/[platform]/", launch the game, and log any output from minarch and the core to "/.userdata/[platform]/logs/[TAG].txt".

 That's it!
 Feel free to experiement with cores from the stock firmware, other compatible devices, or building your own.

 # Option defaults and button bindings

 Copy your new pak and some roms to your SD card and launch a game.
 Press the MENU button and select Options.
 Configure the Frontend, Emulator, and Controls.
-MinUI standard practice is to only bind controls present on the physical controller of the original system (eg. no turbo buttons or core features like palette or disk switching).
+MinUI standard practice is to only bind controls present on the physical controller of the original system (eg. no turbo buttons or core-specific features like palette or disk switching).
 Let the player dig into that if they want to, the same goes for Shortcuts.
 Finally select Save Changes > Save for Console.
 Then quit and pop your SD card back into your computer.

 Inside the hidden ".userdata" folder at the root of your SD card, you'll find platform folders, and inside your platform folder a "[TAG]-[core]" folder.
 Copy the "minarch.cfg" file found within to your pak folder and rename it "default.cfg".
 Open "default.cfg" and delete any options you didn't customize.
 Any option name prefixed with a "-" will be set and hidden.
 This is useful for disabling features that may not be available (eg. overclocking) or perform poorly (eg. upscaling) on a specific platform.
 Near the bottom of the file you will find the button bindings.
 Here's an example from the "MGBA.pak":